crashmoney/obsidian-typewriter/README.md

   - Place `Typewriter.css` inside that folder

 ## Credits
-Inspiration and some code were taken from the following themes:
+Inspiration and/or some code were taken from the following:

 - [Minimal by @kepano](https://github.com/kepano/obsidian-minimal)
 - [Yin and Yang by @chetachiezikeuzor](https://github.com/chetachiezikeuzor/Yin-and-Yang-Theme)